CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Related Work

-\textbf{(b) Segmentation.} Independent spatiotemporal segments are first extracted~\cite{HartmannGHTKMVERS12,tang2013discriminative,XuXC12,YanXCC17} via unsupervised methods~\cite{BanicaAIS13,XuXC12} or with a proposals generator~\cite{zhang2015semantic} using pretrained detectors~\cite{zhang2015semantic}.
-Then, using multiple properties such as visual appearance and motion cues, these segments are pseudo-labeled, while preserving temporal consistency.
-Graphs, such as the conditional random field (CRF) and GrabCut approaches~\cite{RotherKB04}, are often used to ensure consistency.
-In M-CNN~\cite{Tokmakov2016}, a fully convolutional network (FCN) is combined with motion cues to estimate pseudo-labels.
-Using motion segmentation, a Gaussian mixture model is exploited to estimate foreground appearance potentials~\cite{papazoglou2013fast}.
-Combined with the prediction of the FCN, these potentials are used to produce better segmentation pseudo-labels via a GrabCut-like method~\cite{RotherKB04}, and these are then used to fit the FCN.
-The previously mentioned segmentation methods use video class labels to cluster videos with the same class.
+\textbf{Segmentation.} Independent spatiotemporal segments are first extracted~\citep{HartmannGHTKMVERS12,tang2013discriminative,XuXC12,YanXCC17} via unsupervised methods~\citep{BanicaAIS13,XuXC12} or with a proposals generator~\citep{zhang2015semantic} using pretrained detectors~\citep{zhang2015semantic}.
+Then, using multiple properties such as visual appearance, and motion cues, these segments are labeled, while preserving temporal consistency.
+Graphs, such as Conditional Random Field (CRF) and GrabCut approaches~\citep{RotherKB04}, are often employed to ensure consistency.
+In~\citep{LiuTSRCB14} deal with multi-class video segmentation is proposed, where a nearest neighbor-based label transfer between videos is exploited.
+First, videos are first segmented into spatiotemporal supervoxels~\citep{XuXC12}, and represented by high-dimensional feature vectors using color, texture, patterns, and motion.
+These features are compressed using binary hashing for semantic similarity measures.
+A label transfer algorithm is designed using a graph that fosters label smoothness between spatiotemporal adjacent supervoxels in the same video, and between visually similar supervoxels across videos.
+In M-CNN~\citep{Tokmakov2016}, a fully convolutional network (FCN) is combined with motion cues to estimate pseudo-labels.
+Using motion segmentation, a Gaussian mixture model is exploited to estimate foreground appearance potentials~\citep{papazoglou2013fast}.
+Combined with the FCN prediction, these potentials are used to yield better segmentation pseudo-labels via a GrabCut-like method~\citep{RotherKB04}, and these are then used to fit the FCN.
+The previously mentioned segmentation methods use video tags to cluster videos with the same class.
 While other methods do not rely on such supervision, the process is generally similar.
-Foreground regions are first estimated~\cite{Croitoru2019,Halle2017,papazoglou2013fast,umer2021efficient} using motion cues~\cite{SundaramBK10}, PCA, or VideoPCA~\cite{StretcuL15}.
-This initial segmentation is later refined via graph methods~\cite{RotherKB04}.
+Foreground regions are first estimated~\citep{Croitoru2019,Halle2017,papazoglou2013fast,umer2021efficient} using motion cues~\citep{SundaramBK10}, or PCA, or VideoPCA~\citep{StretcuL15}.
+This initial segmentation is later refined via graph-methods~\citep{RotherKB04}.